EGI-Federation/documentation/content/en/about/contributing/_index.md

    [GitHub Actions](https://github.com/features/actions), successful checks are a hard requirement, but maintainers will help you addressing reported issues.
 1. A maintainer will review your code and merge it if no changes are necessary.
-   Your change will be merged into the repository's `master` branch.
+   Your change will be merged into the repository's `main` branch.
 1. If a maintainer has feedback or questions on your changes then they will set `request changes` in the review and provide an explanation.

 ## Release cycle

-The documentation is using a rolling release model, all changes merged to the `master` branch are directly deployed in the live production environment.
+The documentation is using a rolling release model, all changes merged to the `main` branch are directly deployed in the live production environment.

-Master branch is always available.
+Main branch is always available.
 Tagged versions may be created as needed following [Semantic Versioning](https://semver.org/) as far as applicable.

 ## Community